Prune old hits & sessions (includes OPTIMIZE)

 Note: if a custom session expiration delay is set for a user, it cannot be longer than the pruning expiration time, because at that point the session will be deleted from the DB.

-The section of the code that manages the process of sessions data deletion performs three tasks:
+The section of the code that manages the sessions data deletion performs three tasks:

 - Calculates the cutoff date.
 All sessions inactive beyond that date will be deleted.